UlisesOrea07/UlisesOrea07/README.md

 ### :bar_chart: working:

- - in a project MovieTickets  as developer;
+ - In a web project; Tickets-App at bootcamp HENRY as a developer.
  - Using: Reactjs, Nodejs, express, PostgreSQL, Bootstrap, React-Redux, JavaScript

  ### :books: Learning: